The price of good video conferencing is £675, but what is the price of none?

-I think the AV industry has been guilty of overcomplicating traditional telecommunications spaces, filling them with a complex system of technologies which has led people to believe that the only option for utilising video communications are these complicated and expensive spaces, therefore slowing user adoption.
+We think the AV industry has been guilty of over complicating traditional telecommunications spaces, filling them with a complex system of technologies which has led people to believe that the only option for utilising video communications are these complicated and expensive spaces, therefore slowing user adoption.

 In fact, research has shown that only 11% of workers have access to this technology, but this is all set to change.
 The telepresence market is expected to grow to a global worth of $2.63 billion by 2022 from its current state of $0.9 billion according to Marketsandmarkets 2016.